sderacy/wallysadventure/README.md

 ## Run locally

-Delete the yarn.lock file and then run the commands below.

 ```bash
 # Install Dependencies
 # If you got an error with something similar to:
 # "https://unpm.uberinternal.com/ocular/-/ocular-0.2.16.tgz: Request failed \"401 Unauthorized\"".

 # Delete the yarn.lock file
 $ yarn